rcolest/TigerTix/README.txt

 node server.js

 3.
+Open a terminal in backend/user-authentication and enter: node server.js

+4.
 Open a new terminal in the frontend folder and enter:
 >Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 >npm start